Droggelbecher/bevy-fast-tilemap/README.md

 internally for storing for each tile position which tile index should be displayed there.
 And a tile atlas that contains all the tiles which should be provided by you (see [assets/](assets/) for atlas examples).

+This should be faster than most other bevy tilemap implementations for bevy as of this writing.

 ## Limitations